baiger/recipes/wiki/dumplings.md

 ### Pan-Frying

 Start with hot pan and cold oil on medium heat.
 Swirl each dumpling in oil a bit to prevent sticking.
 After all the dumplings are placed in the pan, add a spoonful of water and cover the pan immediately.
-Let the dumplings cook for 5 minutes, covered.
+Let the dumplings cook for 5-7 minutes, covered.
+The bottom of the dumplings should be golden brown when they're done.

 ## Sauce